scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 ### Submit

 Now, we must simply submit our proposed patch.
-Navigate to your branch in GitHub (for me it was `https://github.com/xeno-by/scala/tree/ticket/6725`) and click the pull request button to submit your patch as a pull request to Scala.
+Navigate to your branch in GitHub (for me, it was `https://github.com/xeno-by/scala/tree/ticket/6725`) and click the pull request button to submit your patch as a pull request to Scala.
 If you've never submitted patches to Scala, you will need to sign the contributor license agreement, which [can be done online](https://www.lightbend.com/contribute/cla/scala) within a few minutes.